linkeunid/hello-go/README.md

 The Kubernetes configurations include:
 - Deployments for Auth and User services
-- PostgreSQL StatefulSet with persistent storage
+- MySQL StatefulSet with persistent storage
 - Ingress for external access
 - ConfigMaps for environment-specific settings
 - Secrets for sensitive information